Kaley Cuoco, Karl Cook Share Dirty Bedroom Selfie, Fitting In One T-Shirt

 “She [Kaley Cuoco] is always traveling with him [Karl Cook].
 It’s not as much her schedule but more so his.
 She never knows when she’s going to be in town because she goes whenever and wherever he goes.
 She is super smitten.”

 Recent speculations suggest that the two have moved in together.
-However, there is no official confirmation of the same yet.
+However, there is no official confirmation yet.
 Kaley Cuoco and Karl Cook have even made several red-carpet appearances together.
 They raise awareness about animal welfare and work for many influential charitable causes.

 [Featured Image by John Sciulli/Getty Images for InStyle]